 It is proven that arbitrage still saves the maximum amount of money, regardless of whatever a carrier sales rep tells you.

-That’s a lot of work!
-Which is why we’re sympathetic to decisions simply being “This is our rate table with UPS, we think we got the best rate we could get, so there isn’t more optimization to be done here.”
+That’s a lot of work, which is why we’re sympathetic to decisions simply being “This is our rate table with UPS, we think we got the best rate we could get, so there isn’t more optimization to be done here.”

 The good news is that you can get to a mature process involving multiple carriers and methods.
 The 2%+ in savings will be rewarding if you do.